Rico Lebrun

-Rico (Federico) Lebrun (Naples, December 10, 1900 – Malibu, May 9, 1964) was an Italian-American painter and sculptor.
+Rico Federico Lebrun (December 10, 1900 – May 9, 1964) was an Italian-American painter and sculptor.

 Early life

 Lebrun was born in 1900 in Naples, Italy.
-He initially studied banking and journalism before taking art classes at the Naples Academy of Fine Arts from 1919 to 1921.
+Before he started his art career he began a two-year service in the Italian Army during World War 1.
+Then he studied banking and journalism before taking art classes at the Naples Academy of Fine Arts from 1919 to 1921.
 Following this he went to Florence, where he studied as a muralist.
 He received practical training at a stained-glass factory.

 Artistic career

-After emigrating to the United States in 1924, he worked as a commercial artist in Pittsburgh and New York for several years.
+After moving to the United States in 1924, he worked as a commercial artist in Pittsburgh and New York for several years.
 In the early 1930s he returned to Italy where he studied the frescoes of Luca Signorelli.
 He moved to California in 1936.
 He exhibited in New York, Boston, Chicago, Los Angeles, and Toronto.
 In the mid-1950s, his work focused on the experience of the concentration camps at Buchenwald and Dachau.
 He is best known for his series of paintings on "The Crucifixion."

 Teaching

 In 1940, Lebrun taught at the Chouinard Art Institute in Los Angeles, then at the Jepson Art Institute, also in L.A., from 1947–50, directing it from 1951-54 when it closed.
 In 1938 for one year and half, he presided art drawing classes at Disney during the production of Bambi.
 In 1958 Lebrun was a visiting lecturer of art at Yale University.
-He also taught at UCLA, Tulane University.and the Art Students' League of New York.
+He also taught at UCLA, Tulane University and the Art Students' League of New York.